Climate Change Is An ‘Existential Threat To This Generation,’ Nancy Pelosi Says

 “It’s not only an issue of survival for species and for human beings, it is an issue that deals with the economics and the future generations of this country.
 And this visit reaffirms… the fact that we have a role — a principled role — in the fight against climate change,” Grijalva said.

-Pelosi and Democrats this week participated in a climate change summit in Madrid, Spain aimed at supporting the Paris Climate Accord, singed by President Obama and other world leaders in 2015.
+This week, Pelosi and Democrats participated in a climate change summit in Madrid, Spain aimed at supporting the Paris Climate Accord, signed by President Obama and other world leaders in 2015.
 The plan aims to drastically reduce global carbon emissions, but President Trump has stated he plans to withdraw the U.S. from the Paris Agreement.

 The president – in the past, despite many of his actions in the White House – has spoken out in favor of policy to combat climate change.
-As The Hill noted, in 2009 when President Obama was fresh in his role as the 44th president, a series of business leaders that included then-reality star Trump, his sons, Donald Trump Jr. and Eric Trump, and his daughter, Ivanka Trump.
+As The Hill noted, in 2009 when President Obama was fresh in his role as the 44th president, a series of business leaders that included then-reality star Trump, his sons, Donald Trump Jr. and Eric Trump, and his daughter, Ivanka Trump, participated in the discussion and were “among the signatories” who signed an advertisement to preserve Earth.

+The decade-old full-page advertisement in The New York Times urged then-President Obama to not “postpone the earth.”

 The advertisement had been placed in The New York Times ahead of a 2009 climate change summit in Copenhagen, according to The Hill.